 Change of Major

-Forms for changing majors may be obtained in the offices of the deans, Academic Records and Summer School, academic departments or the Academic Advisement Center.
+Forms for changing majors may be obtained in the offices of the deans, Academic Records and Registration, academic departments or the Academic Advisement Center.
 Students are reminded that they must meet the major academic requirements that are in effect at the time they declare a new major.

 Classification of Students

 Undergraduate students are classified according to the number of semester credits completed/ including transfer credit and credit by exam.

 90-120 semester credits or more